Greater Hudson Heritage Network

 • Grants will not support conservation of library or archival materials or collections (i.e., books, ledgers, log books, letters, scrapbooks, newspapers, ephemera, maps, or any item primarily used for informational/research value).

-• Funds are not available for preventive care, such as rehousing or reformatting of objects, purchase of storage furniture, or the monitoring or upgrading of environmental systems.
+• Funds are not available for preventive care, such as rehousing or reformatting of objects, purchase of fixed-location storage furniture, or the monitoring or upgrading of environmental systems.

 • This is not a reimbursable grant.
 Conservation treatment projects that have already been initiated prior to the application deadline and/or award notification will not be supported.